- Strategy

 We say...

 There is some truth in this myth - migration means your tech stack will be affected, but it’s not bad.
 While some stacks are tailored to a specific e-commerce platform, like Adobe or Magento, others are agnostic to all platforms and can be easily transitioned to your new setup.
 However, migrating gives you a perfect opportunity to assess your current tech - is it serving its purpose?
-Are we seeing success from it?
+Are you seeing success from it?
 And if the answer is no - Shopify has a ton of popular tech services with a track record of success you can add to your stack:

 If you’re concerned about swapping out services and losing data, using a Shopify Plus agency allows you to make 1:1 transitions for incompatible platforms like Magento, so you don't lose data or functionality.
 You even get the opportunity to increase functionality using the many customization tools native to Shopify Plus.